Spyder (film)

 Spyder is a 2017 Indian action thriller film written and directed by A. R. Murugadoss and produced by N. V. Prasad.
 The film was simultaneously shot in Telugu and Tamil languages, and stars Mahesh Babu, S. J. Suryah and Rakul Preet Singh in the lead roles.
 Murugadoss wrote the Tamil dialogue while the Paruchuri Brothers wrote the Telugu version.
 The film was edited by A. Sreekar Prasad, with cinematography by Santosh Sivan and music by Harris Jayaraj.

-This film marks the Tamil debut of Babu, after a failed attempt at a simultaneous release in Tamil of Brahmotsavam (2016).
-Originally, the film was rumoured to be titled Abhimanyudu and Sambhavami, before the official title was finalised as Spyder on 18 March 2017.
+This film marks the Tamil debut of Babu, Originally, the film was rumoured to be titled Abhimanyudu and Sambhavami, before the official title was finalised as Spyder on 18 March 2017.
 The film began production in July 2016, followed by the commencement of principal photography.
 Shooting mainly took place in Chennai, with some portions in and around Hyderabad and Vizag, while the songs were filmed overseas, before wrapping up in August 2017.

 Spyder was released theatrically worldwide on 27 September 2017.
-The film received mixed reviews from critics.
-It grossed ₹150 crore against a budget of ₹120 crore, and was average venture at the box office.
+The film received mixed reviews from critics and was a flop.
+It grossed ₹92– ₹150 crore against a budget of ₹120 crore.

 Plot

 Shiva is an IB officer who develops a program to spy on people's calls and messages in order to help them.
 On the night of 16 March, Shiva listens to Charlie (Shalini in the Tamil version) talk about her wish of getting 98% in her exams, up from 96%, to get a US scholarship with her friend.
 In order to do that, she decides to go on a blind date with a guy believing it will help her concentrate on her studies.
 Shiva follows her and both start to fall for each other, but Shiva finds it hard to focus on his love life because of his job.
 On the night of 28 April, Shiva listens to a young girl asking her friend for help as she is alone in her house and scared, due to a power outage at her house despite everyone else on her street having power.

 Alarmed, Shiva sends his constable friend Renuka to the girl's address to help her.
 However, the next day news headlines report about the gruesome death of the two women.
 Shiva visits the crime scene and resigns from the IB due to guilt, but his father encourages him to find the killer.
 Shiva sets out to check the girl's chats and whereabouts, where he finds out that a guy followed her to a café.
 Through Facebook, Shiva is able to track down another person who knew the stalker.
-With the provided information, Shiva travels to the village where the stalker grew up and begins his search.
+With the provided information, he travels to the village where the stalker grew up and begins his search.
 From an elderly villager, Shiva finally learns about the man's past.